skops-dev/skops/docs/persistence.rst

     skops convert my_model.pkl

 To convert multiple files, you can use bash commands to iterate the above call.
-For example, to convert all ``.pkl`` flies in the current directory:
+For example, to convert all ``.pkl`` files in the current directory:

 .. code:: console